Friday, September 5, 2025

 Remembrances, a festival, and more

 Sept.
 4, my late son Andrew's birthday, has come and gone and I've made it through that anniversary once again.
-I will never forget him, but the pain is not as acute now as it once was.
-We brought his gravestone with us to West Va.
+Of course, I will never forget him, but the pain is not as acute now as it once was.
+We've brought his gravestone with us here to West Va. where I can see it from our screened porch.

-I just received the message below from a longtime friend my age living in neighboring Virginia.
+I just received a message from a longtime friend my age living in neighboring Virginia.

 I've lost several contemporaries, so it's always good to hear from those still with us.
 I don't know